loic-sharma/BaGet/docs/vs/nugetorg.md

     * Static JSON files are hosted on Azure Blob Storage
     * Served by a Content Delivery Network
     * Files are updated by `feed2catalog`, `catalog2registration`, `catalog2dnx`, and `catalog2lucene` jobs
-* BaGet's v3 implementation is dynamic
+* BaGetter's v3 implementation is dynamic
     * Cross-platform implementation
     * Requests are served by a service that queries a database
     * Simpler architecture, which makes it easier to deploy and run small feeds